jplindstrom/p5-autobox-Transform/README.md

 # DESCRIPTION

-High level autobox methods you can call on arrays, arrayrefs, hashes and hashrefs.
+`autobox::Transform` provides high level autobox methods you can call on arrays, arrayrefs, hashes and hashrefs.

 ## Transforming lists of objects vs list of hashrefs